ory/docs/docs/oathkeeper/configuration.md

 #
 #
 # ORY Oathkeeper can be configured using a configuration file and passing the file location using `-c path/to/config.yaml`.
 # Per default, ORY Oathkeeper will look up and load file ~/.oathkeeper.yaml.
-All configuration keys can be set using environment
-# variables as well.
 #
+# When loading configuration files, ORY Oathkeeper will automatically watch for any changes in the configuration file.
+# All configuration keys with exception of:
+#
+# - `serve.*`
+# - `log.*`
+# - `profiling`
+#
+# can be reloaded.
+If a change to one of the exception keys is detected, ORY Oathkeeper will exit with a non-zero exit code
+# in hopes of being restarted by e.g. Docker or Kubernetes in order to properly reload the config.
+#
-# Setting environment variables is easy:
+# All configuration keys can be set using environment variables as well.
+Setting environment variables is easy:
 #
 ## Linux / OSX
 #